Cortana skills certification requirements

 2.1 Distinct function and accurate representation

-All aspects of your skill should accurately describe the functions, features, and any important limitations of your skill, including required or supported input devices.
+Your skill should accurately describe its functions, features, and any important limitations it has, including required or supported input devices.

-Your skill may not use a name or icon similar to that of other skills, and may not claim to be from a company, government body, or other entity if you do not have permission to make that representation.
+Your skill may not use a name or icon similar to that of any other skills.
+Also, your skill may not claim to be from a company,government body, or other entity if you don't have permission from them to make that claim.

-Your skill submission keywords may not exceed seven unique terms and should be relevant to your skill.
+Your skill submission keywords may not exceed seven unique terms.
+Each of them should be relevant to your skill.

 Your skill submission must use distinct and informative description, sample utterances, and other related metadata like category descriptors.